Jorenar/blog/2023-02-26-gotophobia-harmful.md

 # Restart/retry

-Common especially on \*nix systems when dealing with system calls returning an error after being interrupted by a signal + setting `errno` to `EINTR` to indicate the it was doing fine and was just interrupted.
+Not uncommon pattern, especially on Unix systems, when dealing with system calls returning an error after being interrupted by a signal, but indicating via `errno` set to `EINTR` that it was doing fine but just got interrupted.
 Of course, it's not limited to system calls.

 ```c
 #include <errno.h>